Realization of Temporally Connected Graphs Based on Degree Sequences

 As explained in the introduction, the fact that we only considered proper labelings is not a limitation, as the remaining cases involving non-proper labelings are either trivial or covered by our techniques.
 Thus, our results cover directly or indirectly all the possible combinations of settings among proper/non-proper, simple/non-simple, and strict/non-strict.

-Several natural questions could follow from the present work.
-For instance, one may ask to enumerate all TC-realizable graphs of a given degree sequence, or ask for realizations with additional constraints such as bounded lifetime, bounded diameter, or the existence of temporal spanners of a certain size.
+Several natural questions could follow from this work.
+For instance, one may ask to enumerate all TC-realizable graphs for a given degree sequence, or ask for realizations with additional constraints such as bounded lifetime, bounded diameter, or the existence of temporal spanners of a certain size.
 Another promising avenue is to optimize over these criteria while searching for a realization.
 Finally, the realizability question studied in this paper could be generalized to temporal~$k$-connectivity or to directed temporal graphs.